trentjw/Home-assistant-with-touch-screen/install_instructions.markdown

 ---
 Title: "Manual installation on a Raspberry Pi"
-Description: "Instructions to install Home Assistant with touch screen support on a Raspberry Pi running Raspbian."
+Description: "Instructions to install Home Assistant with local touch screen support on a Raspberry Pi running Raspbian."
 redirect_from: /getting-started/installation-raspberry-pi/
 ---
 Install [Raspberry Raspbian](https://www.raspberrypi.org/downloads/) with desktop either for the raspberry pi or desktop PC depending on your hardware.